 Marilynne Robinson (b.
-1943), Pulitzer-prize winning author of Gilead, draws from her centers of consciousness including literature, Christianity, civic-mindedness, to etch a meaningful elegy for the vulnerable state of community and democracy in America.
+1943), Pulitzer Prize winning author of Gilead, draws from her centers of consciousness including literature, Christianity, and civic-mindedness, to etch a meaningful elegy for the vulnerable state of community and democracy in America.

 From her lifetime reading American literature and history (thus the title), Robinson builds the case for a community, the importance of language, and self-education on civic matters: